M1 Garand Failure to Cycle

 Short recoil stoppages, often confused with feed stoppages, occur in rifles that are underpowered.
 Low gas pressure results in the operating rod not being driven completely to the rear.
 When a weapon is underpowered and thus subject to short recoil stoppages, it will usually close on an empty chamber or fail to eject the fired case.
 This is the type of malfunction that occurs most frequently in the M1 Garand.

-Before beginning, verify that your gas plug is tight.
-It’s not uncommon for the new M1 Garand owner to not tighten the gas plug sufficiently.
-If the gas plug comes lose, gas pressure is lost and short stroking can occur.
+Before beginning, verify that your gas screw is tight.
+It’s not uncommon for the new M1 Garand owner to not tighten the gas screw sufficiently.
+If the gas screw comes lose, gas pressure is lost and short stroking can occur.
 Check this first!
 If you are using SF marked enbloc clips, this likely is the cause of the malfunction.
 These clips have a known history of causing problems.
 Try a different enbloc clip!

 1 Undersized Piston: